Published on: 2 January 2017 | Last updated: 7 January 2020

 In Britain the image of the First World War is of the fields of Flanders turned into a sea of mud and barbed wire.
 On the Soča front the trenches were dug into the mountainsides: in the museum in Kobarid there’s a picture showing the two lines - on line along the ridge and the other further down the mountainside.

 It’s hard to imagine how it was even physically possible to fight in these mountains when being ordered to attack meant having to advance up a mountainside, when the wounded had to be brought down on stretchers suspended from what today we’d probably call a zip wire.

 There are a number of memorials and open-air museums along the valley.
-For more information see the Dolina Soče website dolina-soce.com: cultural and historical sights or the website for the Walk of Peace (potmiru.si).
+For more information see the Soče Valley website soca-valley.com: First World War or the website for the Walk of Peace (potmiru.si).
 The Walk of Peace is a long-distance hiking (and cycling) route that follows the frontline from Log Pod Mangartom north of Bovec to Trieste.
-There's a Walk of Peace information centre in Kobarid.
+There’s a Walk of Peace information centre in Kobarid.